RenderKit/embree/doc/src/api.md

 first phase, and device code compiled in a second compilation phase.

 Standard Embree API functions for scene construction can get used on the host but not the device.

+Before version 4.4, Embree made heavy use of unified shared memory (USM) shared memory which simplifies memory managment with SYCL devices by letting the SYCL runtime transfer data from host to device implicitly.
+However, some applications require more control over when and how data is migrated from CPU to GPU.
+Embree 4.4 allows to use explicit host and device memory allocations.
+See for example `rtcSetNewGeometryBufferHostDevice`, `rtcSetSharedGeometryBufferHostDevice`, `rtcNewBufferHostDevice`, and `rtcNewSharedBufferHostDevice`.
+It is still possible to share data buffers with Embree using SYCL USM shared memory by using the API calls without the `HostDevice` suffix.

-Data buffers that are shared with Embree (e.g. for vertex of index buffers) have to get allocated as SYCL unified shared memory (USM memory), using the `sycl::malloc` or `sycl::aligned_alloc` calls with `sycl::usm::alloc::shared` property, or the sycl::aligned_alloc_shared call, e.g:
+The easiest way to share data buffers with Embree (e.g. for vertex of index buffers) is to allocate the data as USM shared memory, using the `sycl::malloc` or `sycl::aligned_alloc` calls with `sycl::usm::alloc::shared` property, or the sycl::aligned_alloc_shared call, e.g:

     void* ptr = sycl::aligned_alloc(16, bytes, queue, sycl::usm::alloc::shared);

 These shared allocations have to be valid during rendering, as Embree may access contained data when tracing rays.
-Embree does not support device-only memory allocations, as the BVH builder implemented on the CPU relies on reading the data buffers.

 Device side rendering can get invoked by submitting a SYCL `parallel_for` to the SYCL queue: